-What are "medium kits"?
-Please use the link if you are looking for general information only.
-This page is about the assembly of such kits or self-assembled climbing plant supports.
-The page is for the medium construction styles "Eco" and "Premium", and also for "Classic", although, "Classic" does have some exceptions.
-For details, see the first graphic.
-All information on this page can be seen in connection with the 10 - 25 assembly graphics for the respective cable system.
-Please use the link and go to the cable system you have purchased.
+Here you'll find information on the installation of "medium kits" (follow link for general information on these kits) and of of self-assembled trellis systems.
+Here, we'll address the medium construction styles "Eco" and "Premium", and also "Classic," though "Classic" does have some exceptions, for which you can find details in the first diagram.
+All information on this page can be seen in connection with the 10 - 25 installation diagrams for the respective rope/cable system.
+Please use the link and go to the rope/cable system you have purchased.
 The pictures shown here complete the flow charts there.
 And please also clarify before ordering if you need tools!

-The symbols in the diagram mark the rope holders, the red bars show the alignment of the grooves of the head.
-After drilling, all holes are cleaned with a hole brush and/or blower and then the rope holders are fastened (photo), preferably without grub screws.
-For this, please refer to the product sheet of the mount/ holder (standard with Eco kits WH 08111, with "Classic" kits mostly WH 10151 and with "Premium" WM 08133).
+The symbols in the diagram signify the rope mounts; the red bars show the alignment of the grooves of the head.
+After drilling, all holes are cleaned with a hole brush and/or blower and then the rope mounts are fastened (photo), preferably without grub screws.
+For this, please refer to the product sheet of the mount/ holder (standard with Eco kits WH 08111, with "Classic" kits mostly WH 10151, and with "Premium" WM 08133).

-For some systems it is necessary to cut one or more pieces of wire rope with approx. 30 cm excess length from the wire rope reel and loosely insert them into the grooves of the holders (photo) without inserting or tightening the grub screws.
-On both sides the wire rope has a minimum of 10 cm overhang.
-Further details can be found in the respective graphic.
-Sagging ropes are always recognizable as such due to the wavy shape (graphic).
+With some systems it is necessary to cut one or more pieces of wire rope of approx. 30 cm length from the wire rope reel and loosely insert them into the grooves of the rope mounts/holders (photo) without inserting or tightening the grub screws.
+On both sides, the wire rope has a minimum of 10 cm overhang.
+Further details can be found in the respective diagram.
+Loose/slack ropes are indicated by the wavy shape (diagram).

-On the graphics of the respective basic form an assembly with as little wire rope cutting as possible is shown, which does not require any wire rope tensioners.
-For this purpose, the wire rope is initially laid slack in the first holder with about 10 cm overhang.
-The set screw is inserted and moderately tightened.
-In the second step, grip the holder at the flange nut, or in exceptional cases at the flat nut directly behind the head (photo) with a open-end wrench and tighten a bit more.
+The diagrams of the basic form depicts an installation requiring as little wire rope cutting as possible and which does not require a turnbuckle (wire rope tensioner).
+For this purpose, the wire rope is initially laid slack in the first holder, with about 10 cm overhang.
+The grub screw is inserted and moderately tightened.
+In the second step, grip the mount at the flange nut, or in exceptional cases at the flat nut, directly behind the head (photo) with an open-end wrench and tighten a bit more.

-Then the rope is loosely guided through the grooves of all rope holders and gripped behind the last, opposite holder with a mounting vice and tightened by hand force (about 5 -10 kg).
-Often a second vice for temporary fixing directly behind the holder (photo one line below) can be helpful so that the rest of the grub screws can be inserted and tightened.
-Then - again with about 10 cm overhang - the rope is cut behind the holder with a wire rope cutter.
+Then the rope is loosely guided through the grooves of all rope mounts, gripped behind the last, opposite holder with a mounting vice, and tightened by hand force (about 5 -10 kg).
+Often a second vice for temporary fixation directly behind the mount (photo below) can be helpful so that the rest of the grub screws can be inserted and tightened.
+Then -- again with about 10 cm overhang -- the rope is cut behind the mount with a wire rope cutter.

-In some processes, it is necessary to temporarily fix a tightened wire rope, without screwing in the grub screw, because an additional wire rope will be inserted there.
-This fixation of the pre-tightened state is done with a second mounting vice directly behind the cable holder (photo), or with a clamping ring or a cross clamp, which is often part of the cable system.
-After tightening the set screw, the fixation is removed.
+In some cases, it is necessary to temporarily fix/fasten a tightened wire rope without screwing in the grub screw, because an additional wire rope will be inserted there.
+This fixation of the pre-tightened rope is done with a second mounting vice directly behind the cable mount (photo), or with a clamping ring or a cross clamp, which is often part of the cable system.
+After tightening the grub screw, the fastener is removed.

-If a wire rope runs through more than two holders, it is initially only fixed to the outer holders.
-It is only inserted in the middle holder.
-The grub / set screws there are not screwed in or if only for temporary fixation of the rope, so it does not slip out.
-The final tightening of these grub screws takes place at the end or when, in the respective holder, a second rope is fastened a little later (photo) and the holder on the corresponding graphic is then marked in bold red.
+If a wire rope runs through more than two mounts, it is initially only fixed to the outer mounts and inserted only into the middle mount.
+The grub screws there are not screwed in, and if so, only for temporary fixation of the rope so it does not slip out.
+The final tightening of these grub screws is done at the end or when, in the respective mount, a second rope is fastened a little later (photo), and the mount on the corresponding diagram is then marked in bold red.

-In places where wire cables intersect, floating cross clamps are placed when the graphics show them.
-Finally, projecting rope ends behind the respective cable holder are bent so that they, for example, represent an extension of the wire rope axis.
-Thereafter, end sleeves are pressed onto the wire rope ends.
-If the wire ropes protrude approx. 10 cm, they can, in later years, be gripped and re-tightened if necessary.
+In places where wire ropes intersect, floating cross clamps are set where indicated in the diagrams.
+Finally, projecting rope ends behind the respective cable mount are bent so that they constitute an extension of the wire rope axis.
+Thereafter, end sleeves (ferrules) are pressed onto the wire rope ends.
+If the wire ropes protrude approx. 10 cm, they can, in later years, be easily re-tightened as necessary.